pypa/packaging.python.org/source/guides/installing-using-pip-and-virtual-environments.rst

 * Use and create a requirements file

-.. note:: This guide applies to Python 3.3 and higher.
-If using a
+.. note:: This guide applies to supported versions of Python, currently 3.8
-    legacy version of Python 2.x, consider using :ref:`virtualenv`.
+    and higher.

 .. note:: This guide uses the term **package** to refer to a